 Monologues may be celebrated in Shakespeare, but you want to keep your discovery call away from the theatrics and encourage open communication.
 New research from Gong.io shows that there is a real tactical advantage to increasing the number of verbal exchanges during your discovery calls.
-The discovery calls with the highest rates of success aren’t one-side, they’re more like a verbal tennis match.
+The discovery calls with the highest rates of success aren’t one-sided, they’re more like a verbal tennis match.

 After analyzing over 500,000 discovery calls, the data showed that even the number of conversational exchanges impacts success rates.
 The research found that on average, the more a conversation switches speakers, the greater likelihood of a successful conversation.